Flag of Ireland: Protocol

 It is the normal practice to fly the national flag daily at all military posts and from a limited number of important State buildings.
 The European flag is flown alongside the national flag on all official buildings, and in most places where the Irish flag is flown over buildings.
 The national flag is flown over buildings including: the residence of the President of Ireland, Áras an Uachtaráin; Leinster House, the seat of the Irish parliament, when parliament is in session; Irish courts and state buildings; Irish military installations, at home and abroad; Irish embassies and consulates; and Garda Síochána (police) stations.
 The national flag is also flown on Saint Patrick's Day (the national holiday), Easter Sunday and Easter Monday (in commemoration of the Easter Rising of 1916), and the National Day of Commemoration on the Sunday closest to 11 July.
 On these occasions the national flag is flown from all State buildings throughout the country which are equipped with flagpoles, and many private individuals and concerns also fly it.
 The national flag is flown on the occasion of other significant national and local events such as festivals and commemorations.
 The national flag is frequently flown at half-mast on the death of a national or international figure on all prominent government buildings equipped with a flag pole.
 The death of a prominent local figure may be marked locally by the national flag being flown at half-mast.
 Where the national flag is flown at half-mast no other flag should be half-masted.

-Similar flags
+Similarity to the flag of the Ivory Coast

-The Flag of Ivory Coast has a similar colour layout to the Irish one, but with the orange on the hoist side and a shorter proportion (2:3 instead of 1:2).
-When Murielle Ahouré celebrated winning the 2018 world indoor 60-metre dash, she borrowed an Irish flag from a spectator and reversed it.
+The flag of the Ivory Coast has a similar colour layout to the Irish one, but with the orange on the hoist side and a shorter proportion (2:3 instead of 1:2).
+When the Ivory Coast athlete, Murielle Ahouré, celebrated winning the 2018 world indoor 60-metre dash in Birmingham, she borrowed an Irish flag from a spectator and reversed it.
 Due to this similarity, in Northern Ireland, Ulster loyalists have sometimes desecrated the Ivorian flag, mistaking it for the Irish one.
 In 2014, Linfield F.C.'s shop on the predominantly-loyalist Shankill Road attracted media coverage, after a window display marking the World Cup included a sign clarifying that one of the flags on display was an Ivory Coast flag, not an Irish one.
 A Dublin pub also mistakenly flew the Ivorian flag in 2016.